xieweiAlex/English_Learning/words/2019/words-June.md

 **Anecdotes** **culled** from Greek and Roman

-Higher protein diets provide more **satiety** than lower protein diets, which helps keep hunger at bay
 I want to **vent**.
 I don't say this to be **jaded**, but I want to warn you ahead of time that when you put something out into the world, you are going to have critics and haters
 I pretty much **crawled** under my desk and cried—ok, maybe not, but I wanted to